 Let’s try some examples.
 Bob is a total boss.
 He wins everything.

 Most recent score 200% x1

 Year before that score 200% x 0.8

 Bob’s score is 380

-Bob’s regular buddy, Alice, is also choice.
-Problem is, she couldn’t attend this year due to a family matter
+Bob’s regular buddy, Rob, is also choice.
+Problem is, he couldn’t attend this year due to a family matter

 Most recent score 0